 The National Organization for Defending Rights and Freedom (HOOD) trained local monitoring teams in communities to document cases of slavery in Yemen in order to be used by the victims as a legal document in the courts.
-Utilizing a documentation form that is signed by the interviewer and three additional witnesses who expressed their willingness to testify in the court at a later stage, HOOD was able to document more than 100 cases of slavery in three Yemenite governorates.
+Utilizing a documentation form that is signed by the interviewer and three additional witnesses who expressed their willingness to testify in the court at a later stage, HOOD was able to document more than 100 cases of slavery in three Yemeni governorates.
 As a result, the issue of slavery was brought up into public awareness, facilitating a breakthrough in overcoming the cycle of fear.
 In addition, one “slave” was able to get a sentence in his favor setting him free.
 However, the other members of his family are still captured as slaves by other individuals.

-Slavery is prohibited by the Yemenite law but important loopholes exist at the implementation level.
+Slavery is prohibited by the Yemeni law but important loopholes exist at the implementation level.
 After a recent outbreak of information related to slavery cases in the North Western governorates in Yemen, a number of non-governmental organizations, HOOD being among them, started sending field monitors to document those cases.

 HOOD started its initiative to document slavery cases by first sending its staff to regions where there are doubts about the existence of slavery cases.
 Initially, the staff was able to document only one case, as they were considered outsiders by the local communities.

 In order to overcome this, HOOD began to train local community members on documenting slavery cases as a way to bridge this social obstacle.
 The monitoring teams established by HOOD were composed of individuals belonging to the local communities where slavery cases were going to be documented.